biochunan/bio-datasets/README.md

 ```

 Structure data is stored internally in either foldcomp compressed PDB format or as PDB format byte-strings.
-bio_datasets automatically handles conversion from this format to the biotite AtomArray format for downstream processing.
+bio_datasets automatically handles conversion from this format to the biotite AtomArray format
+for downstream processing.
-Of course, converting from PDB format to biotite format involves some overhead (though it's still possible to iterate over ~100 pdb files a second.)
+Of course, converting from PDB format to biotite format involves some overhead (though it's
+still possible to iterate over ~100 pdb files a second.)

 If you want even quicker processing, we also support storing data in a native array format that
 supports blazingly fast iteration over samples.

 To combine the fast iteration offered by array-based storage with foldcomp-style compression,
-we offer the option to store structure data in a discretised internal coordinate-based representation.
+we offer an experimental option to store structure data in a foldcomp-style discretised internal
+coordinate-based representation.

 ### Loading data with bio features from local files